jmathtech/jmathtech/README.md

 <br><br/>

-## Hi, My name is Jamil Matheny and welcome to my Github page.
+### Hi, My name is Jamil Matheny and welcome to my Github page.
+I've studied computer science at ECPI University and self-taught with online coursework.
+My purpose for programming is to able to be innovative and creative with my passion for technology.

 ### Here's what I'm currently working on: 👋